The Depict search modal

 The Depict search modal is the component that captures users’ queries in a text field.
-This component is triggered when either of the following events occurs:
+This component is triggered when either of the following events occurs:- The

-In both cases, you can align the top of the modal to the top of another DOM element by using the alignerRef property.
+component.
+In both cases, you can align the top of the modal to the top of another DOM element by using thealignerRef

 This function will be used internally by our components to navigate between